Robin Lansman’s Step by Step approach to Biomechanical Assessment – Hands-on treatment with FAR.

 - Shoulder stiffness and frozen shoulder

-- Ideal for Hyper-mobile jointed patients who suffer deep muscle stiffness
+- Hyper-mobile jointed patients who suffer deep muscle stiffness

 - FAR is now used by Osteopaths, Physios, Chiropractors, Doctors and Surgeons